20centaurifux/handgurke/README.md

 # Handgurke

-Handgurke is a chat client for ICB.
-This project is at a very early stage.
+Handgurke is a minimalistic chat client for ICB.

 You need at least Python 3.5 to start the client.

-	$ python3.5 handgurke.py -s internetcitizens.band -n foxmulder -g xfiles
+	$ python3.5 handgurke.py --server internetcitizens.band --nick foxmulder --group xfiles

+Enter /quit to leave the program.

 ![alt text](media/xterm.png "xterm")